 5.0 COURSE AND CURRICULUM LIST APPEAL PROCEDURES

-1.0 Campus-Specific Graduation Requirements
+1.0 Campus-Specific Graduation Requirements – GENERAL REQUIREMENTS

-In addition to the GE Program as governed by EO 1100, CSULB identifies three campus-specific graduation requirements that students must complete.
+In addition to the GE Program as governed by EO 1100, CSULB identifies three sets of learning outcomes in the form of campus-specific graduation requirements that students must complete.
 These are: Upper Division Writing Requirement, Human Diversity in the USA, and Global Competency.
+Programs will choose one of three ways to meet the requirements: Option 1: With 3 courses; Option 2: With 4-8 courses; or Option 3: With program-wide certification.
+These are: Upper Division Writing Requirement, Lower Division Human Diversity in the USA, and Upper Division Global Competency.

 The Campus-Specific Graduation Requirements curriculum should include, as an integral component of teaching, sensitivity to different points of view and diverse learning methods.
 GR curriculum may be offered in different forms (e.g., content within one course or content spread over several courses) and in different formats (e.g., integrated within a face-to-face course or blended with online curriculum).

-Courses that fulfill HD and/or GC areas must be offered within upper-division courses, including transfer courses.

 Instructors must be conscious when requesting certification for Campus-Specific Graduation Requirements in a certain category that their curriculum may be the only exposure a student gets to the GR content.
 Rather than Campus-Specific Graduation Requirements being an afterthought with just perfunctory treatment or minimal coverage of the requirement, curriculum must be created around the concept of implementing Campus-Specific Graduation Requirements explicitly, directly, thoroughly, and significantly.
+The options are:

+Option 1: Courses that fulfill HD and/or GC areas must be offered within upper-division courses, including transfer courses.
+GSLO

+Option 2: Content spread over 2-3 courses is intended to be offered within a major, therefore only upper-division course sequences will be allowed.
+These courses must be a part of a required sequence within the major.
+Graduation specific Learning Outcomes may be spread across the sequence, with scaffolding of learning outcomes encouraged.
+All courses within a major will be approved as a sequence, and must be taken as a full sequence to receive campus-specific graduation requirement credit.
+If a student switches majors prior to completion of a sequence, they must restart the requirement.

+Instructors must be conscious when requesting certification for Campus-Specific Graduation Requirements in a certain category that their curriculum may be the only exposure a student gets to the GR content.
+Rather than Campus-Specific Graduation Requirements being an afterthought with just perfunctory treatment or minimal coverage of the requirement, curriculum must be created around the concept of implementing Campus-Specific Graduation Requirements explicitly, directly, thoroughly, and significantly.

 Option 3: Program-wide certification means that multiple courses (lower division or upper division) within the program can be used to meet the GR SLOs.
+Every course identified as meeting GR SLOs must be certified by GEGC and requires a curriculum map that shows and demonstrates the outcomes articulated in the GR SLOs.

+1.10 Courses proposed for GR certification must meet the criteria set forth in this policy and corresponding program learning outcomes (PLOs) as established by each college curriculum committee.

+1.11 The Program Review and Assessment Council (PARC) will review GR coverage and assessment in PLOs as part of the regular program review.

-E1.2 In order to be approved for a specific GR requirement, the curriculum must include:
+1.2 In order to be approved for a specific GR requirement, the curriculum must include:

 at least 12 hours of content;

-Student Learning Outcomes (SLOs) clearly dedicated to the requested GR Subject Area; and
+Program-Specific Student Learning Outcomes (PSSLOs) clearly dedicated to the requested GR Subject Area; and

-scheduled class topics that directly address the SLO(s) dedicated to the requested requirement; and
+scheduled class topics that directly address the SLO(s) dedicated to the requirement; and

 textbooks/readings and bibliography items that clearly address the category being requested; and